Trams in Karlsruhe: Lines

 As of 2012, the tram network in Karlsruhe operates on 71.5 km of route; the total line length of the system is 127.1 km.
-The network comprises seven tramlines: six lines that operate daily, and a seventh tramline (Line 8) that operates only on weekdays; an eighth tram route is operated by VBK though it is partially owned by AVG and is operated as part of the Karlsruhe Stadtbahn.
+The network comprises eight tramlines: five lines that operate daily, and three tramlines (Line 8, 17 and 18) that operate only on school days; a ninth tram route is operated by VBK as a subcontract of AVG and is operated as part of the Karlsruhe Stadtbahn.

 All daily tramlines run during the day on weekdays at ten-minute intervals.
-Line 8 now only operates once or twice on weekdays as a school tram, thus only on school days.
+Line 8, 17 and 18 only operate once or twice on weekdays as a school tram, thus only on school days.
 Stadtbahn Line S 2 runs in the city area (Rheinstrandsiedlung <-> Reitschulschlag) during the day at ten-minute intervals.
 Services operate outside the city limits during the day at least at 20-minute intervals.

-Additional Stadtbahn services are operated on the Karlsruhe tram network on the Karlsruhe model by Albtal-Verkehrs-Gesellschaft (AVG), in cooperation with Verkehrsbetriebe Karlsruhe (VBK).
+Additional Stadtbahn services are operated on the Karlsruhe tram network on the Karlsruhe model by Albtal-Verkehrs-Gesellschaft (AVG), using the infrastructure of Verkehrsbetriebe Karlsruhe (VBK) in Karlsruhe's city centre, and own infrastructure or national railway infrastructure outside of Karlsruhe.
+In Heilbronn city centre, infrastructure of Stadtwerke Heilbronn is used.